Conservation District / NRCS Programs

 For many years the Ferry Conservation District has served as the local source for United States Geological Services 7.5 minutes topographical maps of Ferry County.
 We are going out of the map business and must liquidate our inventory.
 We still have most of the county maps and are selling them for $5.00 each (tax included / cash or check only).
 They may be purchased at our Republic office during our open hours (8:00 am to 4:30 pm, Mon.-Fri.)

 Free Garden Soil Analysis

-The Conservation District is now offering free analysis of your garden soil.
+The Conservation District is now offering analysis of your garden soil.
 Contact us at 775-3473 (ext.
 109) to find out how to best sample your soil.
 Learning about your pH, nitrogen and potassium levels will help you determine how to adjust your soil chemistry to help you improve your garden's growth.
 For more information, please read our Conservation Corner article about garden soil chemistry.

 Education and Outreach